 There is no doubt that with the recent Coronavirus outbreak people are concerned about staying healthy which includes maintaining a healthy immune system.
-The benefit of a healthy immune system can boost your defenses against bacteria, viruses and other pathogens.
-In general our immune system does a remarkable job of defending our bodies.
+The benefit of a healthy immune system can boost your defenses against bacteria, viruses, and other pathogens.
+In general, our immune system does a remarkable job of defending our bodies.
 It protects us against disease, infection and helps us recover after an injury.
-Researches are exploring the effects of exercise, diet, psychological stress, age and other factors on the immune response.
-General healthy living strategies are a great way to help.
+Researchers are exploring the effects of exercise, diet, psychological stress, age, and other factors on the immune response.
+General healthy-living strategies are a great way to help.

 Scientist have long recognized that living in poverty and therefore being malnourished means people are vulnerable to infectious diseases.
 Vegetables and fruits provide the best mix of protective antioxidants to boost our overall health and immunity.
 Choose brightly colored produce like, leafy greens, carrots, berries, watermelon, broccoli kiwi, oranges and cantaloupe to help your system function at its best.
 If you don’t like vegetable and suspect your diet is not providing you with all your micronutrient needs you could think about taking a multivitamin and mineral supplement which may have other health benefits beyond the immune system.

 Processed foods including soda, fast food and snack foods contain empty calories and will not give your body vitamins, nutrients or fiber.
 They often contain things that are not good for your body like chemicals and preservatives.
 Look for foods in their natural unprocessed form to optimize your dietary habits and support your health.